-Sexual Harassment
+Sexual Harassment Policy

-It is the policy of California State University, Fullerton and the California State University to maintain a working and learning environment free from sexual harassment of its students, employees and those who apply for student or employee status.
-Sexual harassment is illegal under Title VII of the Civil Rights Act of 1962, Title IX of the Higher Education Amendments of 1972, and the California Education Code 89535.
-Executive Order 927 - Systemwide Policy on Prohibiting Harassment in Employment and Retaliation for Reporting Harassment or Participating in a Harassment Investigation also prohibits sexual harassment within the California State University system.
+It is the policy of California State University, Fullerton to maintain a working and learning environment free from sexual harassment of its students, employees and those who apply for student or employee status.
+Sexual harassment is illegal under Title VII of the Civil Rights Act of 1964, Title IX of the Higher Education Amendments of 1972, and the California Education Code 89535.
+Executive Order 927-Systemwide Policy on Prohibiting Harassment in Employment and Retaliation for Reporting Harassment or Participating in a Harassment Investigation, Executive Order 1045 Systemwide Policy Prohibiting Discrimination, Harassment, and Retaliation Against Students and Applicants for Admission AND Systemwide Procedure for Handling Discrimination, Harassment and Retaliation Complaints by Students and Applicants for Admission Against the CSU and/or CSU Employees also prohibit sexual harassment within the California State University system.
 The university will not tolerate sexual harassment and will take action to eliminate such behavior.
-Information concerning campus sexual harassment policies and procedures can be obtained from the Office of Diversity and Equity Programs, College Park 770, 657-278-3951 or http://www.fullerton.edu/diversity/policies.asp.
+Information concerning campus sexual harassment policies and procedures can be obtained from the Office of Diversity and Equity Programs, College Park 770, 657-278-3951 or http://diversity.fullerton.edu.